statpascal/emul99/readme.md

 without the UCSD disk manager).
 A complete build of the emulator takes less than a second on a decent system, so it is easy to add debug output.
-E.g. a complete instruction trace can be activated by uncommenting a single line in "procedure executeInstruction" in file tms9900.pas
+E.g. a complete instruction trace can be activated by uncommenting a single line in *procedure executeInstruction* in file tms9900.pas

 CPU, VDP and the 9901 timer are interleaved and executed in a seperate thread; this thread will perform a sleep every millisecond to synchronize